Around The Worlds

 Step 5: Switch arms when you have completed 10-12 repetitions

-Step 1: Start in a high plank position
+Step 1: To perform high plank shoulder taps, start in a high plank position

 Step 2: Lift up one hand to touch your opposite shoulder